VikParuchuri/marker/README.md

 python convert_single.py /path/to/file.pdf /path/to/output.md --workers 4 --max_pages 10
 ```

-- `--workers` is the number of parallel processes to run.
-This is set to 1 by default, but you can increase it to speed up processing, at the cost of more CPU/GPU usage.
+- `--workers` is the number of parallel CPU processes to run for OCR.
+This is set to 1 by default, but you can increase it to speed up processing.
 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.

 Make sure the `DEFAULT_LANG` setting is set correctly for this.